Open Source · Apache 2.0

 Terminal

-$ warden policy init
+$ immunity policy init

 Example policy overrides: